 My name is Mary Carney and I have been a proud member of 7th Bone Tailoring for the last 4 years.
 I met the owner and founder Erin Hogan-Braker during the spring of 2012 and it has been an adventure since.
 I began sewing at the age of 6 where I scandalously made myself two-piece bathing suits in the basement of my parent’s home, out of defiance.
 20 years later I am still sewing and well nearly doing the same, as I specialize in knitwear and performance clothing.
 I studied fashion design and art at the University of Wisconsin-Stout, which led me to my career today in NYC.
 Tailoring brings me excitement, mixed with problem-solving and finalized with the honor of witnessing creative visions come alive.

 Brandy Godsil - Based in NYC

 Brandy Godsil was born in Los Angeles, CA and currently resides in New York City.
-After receiving her BFA in Textiles and Fashion Design from the Maryland Institute College of Art.
-She began apprenticing as a tailor and shirt maker for Bespoken menswear tailors and completed a pattern making apprenticeship with Nicolas Caito Atelier.
+After receiving her BFA in Textiles and Fashion Design from the Maryland Institute College of Art, she began apprenticing as a tailor and shirt maker for bespoke menswear companies and completed a pattern making apprenticeship with Nicolas Caito Atelier.

 Brandy worked in luxury womenswear and menswear tailor shops including MARNI, ETRO, and Miller's Oath.
 With a creative eye for custom tailoring, design, pattern making, and innovative textiles, Brandy has performed fittings and tailored high-end garments for celebrity appearances such as Grimes, Jasmine Tookes, Olivia Wilde, Emma Watson, David Tennant, red carpet events, editorial and catalog photo shoots.